 Soap Makers Always Want to Try For Soap Swirling and Layers

-When you make handmade soap by cold process, you have the opportunity to use different colorants, and while the soap batter is still liquid/paste, you can make swirl designs or a layered soap with different colored layers.
+When you make handmade soap by cold process, you have the opportunity to use different colorants.
+While the soap batter is still liquid/paste, you can make swirl designs or a layered soap with different colored layers.
 There are several techniques for this, with spoons, metal wires (stainless steel!), pouring soap in certain sequences, and using large soap molds.

 It’s unavoidable.
 You see the beautiful handmade soaps pictures flooding the net and you want to make one just like that.
 At least, you want to try.
 You get so excited-girly-style with a pretty soap you made yourself!!
 I was no exception, after successfully making soap at home on my own, I wanted to make a pretty soap!

-Since then, I was either trying natural colorants or soap bases, and how to use herbs and plants on soap, and swirls/layers experiments were postponed.
-When I simply focus on making a layered soap or swirl soap, I ended up with soap batter accelerating and setting (= getting solid) before I could separate it into several pitchers and use different colorants.
+Since then, I was either trying natural colorants or soap bases, and how to use herbs and plants on soap.
+Swirls/layers experiments were therefore postponed.
+When I simply focused on making a layered soap or swirl soap, I ended up with soap batter accelerating and setting (= getting solid) before I could separate it into several pitchers and use different colorants.

 One of those experiments was another batch of coconut soap that I didn’t have time to even put any colorant, much less make layers….

 My last almost-failed-but-still-made-it soap was this blue and violet soap I made for gifts for Christmas, it set quite fast and I had to madly rush to get my colorful layers.
 It was too stressful, so in the meantime I did change the recipe 🙂